SteelCompendium/compendium/docs/Rules/Chapters/Ancestries.md

 In the instant before the maw of teeth and eyeballs shut, the giant grabbed each side of the mouth, and pulled.
 Muscles the size of hounds bulged.
 Tendons like ship cables stood taught, quivering with strain.
 "Not today!" the giant shouted.
 "Not TODAY!!"

 As the giant forced the maw open, glowing tentacles writhed out of it, wrapping around the giant's arms, legs, neck.
 "Hahah!" the figure laughed.
-"You'll find … MY flesh …" the giant's bravado hid the fact that he was at the uttermost limits of his strength. "… too RICH … for your taste!"
+"You'll find...
+MY flesh..." the giant's bravado hid the fact that he was at the uttermost limits of his strength. "... too RICH... for your taste!"

-John knew what the giant did not—the tendrils drained life, sapped energy.
+John knew what the giant did not-the tendrils drained life, sapped energy.
 The living portal would gain the strength it needed to defeat the giant by drinking his own life force.

 But the arrival of the giant changed the equation.
 John saw a new solution.
 The hakaan risked his life to buy them options, and Sir John of Tor would not let the giant risk his life in vain.